 - The SEPA Direct Debit (SDD) scheme clears EUR domestic and cross-border transactions through SECB in Frankfurt, which connects to the German component of TARGET2.
 It is also possible to clear bilaterally through euroSIC and the Dutch retail payment system operated by equensWorldline.

-- Payment cards, in particular debit cards, are the most widely-used form of cashless payment by volume.
+- Payment cards, in particular debit cards, are the most widely-used form of cashless payment by volume, with debit and credit card penetrations being 1.24 and 0.71 per capita, respectively.

 - The main debit card brands in use are Postfinance card and Maestro/EC card, and the main credit cards are Visa and MasterCard.
 American Express and Diners Club are also in use.
 All cards are SEPA- and Europay, MasterCard and Visa (EMV)-compliant and are processed through SIC, except American Express payments, which are processed through the International Card Association.